What Are The Factors Of 75

 Finding the factors of a number like 75 might seem straightforward, but employing systematic approaches can make the process more efficient and accurate.
 Here are some practical tips and expert advice to help you:

 Check Divisibility by Prime Numbers: Prime numbers are the building blocks of all integers.
 Start checking divisibility by the smallest prime numbers: 2, 3, 5, 7, and so on.
 For 75, you can quickly see that it is not divisible by 2 because it's an odd number.
-However, it is divisible by 3 (75 ÷ 3 = 25) and 5 (75 ÷ 5 = 15).
+Even so, it is divisible by 3 (75 ÷ 3 = 25) and 5 (75 ÷ 5 = 15).
 This immediately gives you the factors 3 and 5, as well as their corresponding quotients, 25 and 15.

 Use Divisibility Rules: Divisibility rules are shortcuts to determine whether a number is divisible by another without performing actual division.
-For example, a number is divisible by 3 if the sum of its digits is divisible by 3.
+As an example, a number is divisible by 3 if the sum of its digits is divisible by 3.
 For 75, the sum of the digits is 7 + 5 = 12, which is divisible by 3, confirming that 75 is divisible by 3.
 Similarly, a number is divisible by 5 if its last digit is 0 or 5.
 Since 75 ends in 5, it is divisible by 5.

 Look for Factor Pairs: Factors often come in pairs.
 When you find one factor, you can find its corresponding factor by dividing the original number by that factor.
-For instance, when you find that 3 is a factor of 75, you can divide 75 by 3 to get 25, so 3 and 25 are a factor pair.
+Take this case: when you find that 3 is a factor of 75, you can divide 75 by 3 to get 25, so 3 and 25 are a factor pair.
 Similarly, when you find that 5 is a factor, divide 75 by 5 to get 15, so 5 and 15 are a factor pair.
 Identifying factor pairs ensures you don't miss any factors.

 Stop at the Square Root: You only need to check divisibility up to the square root of the number.
 If you find a factor larger than the square root, its corresponding factor will be smaller than the square root.
 The square root of 75 is approximately 8.66.
 So, you only need to check divisibility up to 8.
 Once you’ve checked all numbers up to 8, you can deduce the remaining factors by finding their pairs.